Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 Any Alignment Conserver misalignment, regardless of its seemingly trivial nature, carries inherent risks.
 ACs must be held to the highest standards of Universal Alignment.
 The Target Document indicates that leniency towards AC infractions could set a risky precedent, where, for instance, misaligned actors justify themselves based on prior instances of lenience.

-###### NR-6 - Defining Threshold For “Very Mild Slippery Slope" Breaches [Needed Research]  <!-- UUID: db47c59f-a822-4213-9305-8c8eb07c41f0 -->

-**Content**:

-What specific actions or omissions qualify as "very mild slippery slope" breaches?
-Helpful research can include: developing a set of criteria or a checklist that defines what constitutes a "very mild slippery slope" breach.
-This could involve an analysis of past or hypothetical incidents, consultations with the Facilitators, etc. Such guidelines are likely needed to help Facilitators reliably determine whether an act should be classified as a 'minor' slippery slope infraction or a more severe act which would merit derecognition.

 ##### A.1.4.9.2.2 - Mandated Derecognition For Severe Breaches [Core]  <!-- UUID: 12044fd7-4cfa-4431-aa03-a9531353c6dd -->

 In cases where severe actions or violations occur that can be reasonably interpreted as Governance Attacks, the Alignment Conserver must be promptly derecognized by the Core Facilitator.

+###### NR-7 - Defining “Severe Actions Or Violations" And “Governance Attack” [Needed Research]  <!-- UUID: 98d5b899-f012-403d-9c6a-2ffda4ec2961 -->

+**Content**:

+What specific criteria or actions qualify as "severe" enough to warrant derecognition?
+Develop clear guidelines that define what constitutes a "severe case" in the context of misaligned actions.
+This involves identifying key indicators of severity, such as the magnitude of the impact, the intent behind the actions, and the potential or actual harm caused.

+Also needed: What actions or behaviors specifically constitute a "Governance Attack"?
+Can you propose criteria or frameworks for assessing intent, the scope of actions, and their potential consequences?
+The research can perhaps explore how different governance models define and respond to attacks and consider psychological, legal, and operational perspectives to support a more fact-driven interpretive approach.

 ###### A.1.4.9.2.2.0.3.1 - Governance Attacks - Element Annotation [Annotation]  <!-- UUID: c5bb1fc6-942f-4edc-818b-bf7aa75137c2 -->